SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 ## Iterator

 - The iterator design pattern may be useful for processing collections, represented by a group of objects, sequentially.
-It allows you to iterate across a group of objects without  revealing internal details to the client or ensure that all objects of the collections are iterated (and, for example, processed more than once).
+It allows you to iterate across a group of objects without revealing internal details to the client or ensure that all objects of the collections are iterated (and, for example, avoid the processing of individual objects more than once).
 - A potential setup, illustrated in the following example, may look like this:
   - An iterator interface that defines operations for iterating across collections, such as retrieving individual elements, moving forward or backward, and checking for the end of the collection.
 The concrete iteration logic is implemented by concrete iterators that implement the interface.
 This approach enables flexible extension by adding new collections or iterators.
   - Concrete iterators that implement the iterator interface contain specific logic for processing objects of a collection.
 These iterators may be associated with collections by passing collections to their instance constructors.